 Students who will be out of attendance for a non-scheduled break in their coursework of more than 10 class days are required to have an approved Leave of Absence request or they will be administratively withdrawn from the College.
 For more information on how this affects your financial aid, please contact the Scholarships & Financial Aid office at 979-845-3236”

-Advanced education students or residents who are enrolled in certificate or degree programs having a course curriculum itemized and on file in the Texas A&M University Office of the Registrar must follow that degree plan.
+Advanced education students or residents who are enrolled in certificate or degree programs having a course curriculum itemized and on file in the College of Dentistry Office of the Registrar must follow that degree plan.

 Degree plans for the Master's Degree must be submitted online via the Document Processing Submission System (DPSS) before by the end of the Fall Semester of the student's second year.
 Registration for subsequent semesters will be blocked until the degree plan requirement is met.
 Changes in course work or committee membership may be requested by submitting a long petition through DPSS.
 A final approved degree plan must be on file at least 90 days prior to the final thesis defense.